-We significantly rely on information technology systems, and any failure, inadequacy, interruption, breach, or security lapse of that technology within our internal computer systems, or those of our partners, vendors, CROs, CMOs or other contractors or consultants, may result in a material disruption of our development programs and our operations.
+We significantly rely on information technology systems and infrastructure, and any failure, inadequacy, damage, interruption, compromise or breach, or security lapse of that technology within our internal computer systems and infrastructure, or those of our partners, vendors, CROs, CMOs or other contractors or consultants, may result in a material disruption of our development programs and our operations and financial condition.

-As part of our business, we collect, store and transmit large amounts of confidential information, proprietary data, intellectual property and personal data.
-Despite the implementation of security measures, our internal computer systems and those of our partners, vendors, contract research organizations (CROs), contract manufacturing organizations (CMOs) and other contractors and consultants are vulnerable to loss, damage, denial-of-service, unauthorized access, or misappropriation.
-Such cybersecurity breaches may be the result of unauthorized activity by our employees and contractors, as well as by third parties who use cyberattack techniques involving malware, hacking and phishing, among others.
-Additionally, the risk of cyber-attacks or other privacy or data security incidents may be heightened as a result of an increase in the number of employees who adopted a remote working environment during the COVID-19 pandemic, which may be less secure and more susceptible to hacking attacks.
-Our information technology systems, and those of our partners, vendors, CROs, CMOs or other contractors or consultants are also vulnerable to natural disasters, terrorism, war and telecommunication and electrical failures.
+As part of our business, we collect, store and transmit large amounts of confidential information, proprietary or other sensitive information, including intellectual property and personal data.
+Despite the implementation of security measures, our internal computer systems and infrastructure or those of our partners, vendors, contract research organizations (CROs), contract manufacturing organizations (CMOs) and other contractors and consultants are vulnerable to loss, damage, compromise, interruption, denial-of-service, unauthorized access, or misappropriation.
+Cyber incidents have been increasing in frequency, levels of persistence, sophistication and intensity, and can include unauthorized activity by our employees, contractors and other third parties, as well as by third parties who use cyberattack techniques involving malware, hacking and phishing, social engineering and business email compromises, among others.
+Additionally, the risk of cyber-attacks or other privacy or data security incidents may be heightened as a result of an increase in the number of employees who adopted a remote working environment during and following the COVID-19 pandemic, which may be less secure and more susceptible to hacking attacks or other security compromises or breaches.
+Our information technology systems and infrastructure, and those of our partners, vendors, CROs, CMOs or other contractors or consultants are also vulnerable to natural disasters, terrorism, war, telecommunication and electrical failures and the types of interruption, compromise and damage described above.
 Any such compromise or disruption, no matter the origin, may cause an interruption of our operations.
-For instance, the loss of preclinical data or data from any clinical trial involving our biologic candidates could result in delays in our development and regulatory filing efforts and significantly increase our costs.
-In addition, the loss, corruption or unauthorized disclosure of our trade secrets, personal data or other proprietary or sensitive information could compromise the commercial viability of one or more of our programs, which would negatively affect our business.
-Also, the costs to us to investigate and mitigate cybersecurity incidents could be significant.
+For instance, the loss or misappropriation of preclinical data or data from any clinical trial involving our biologic candidates could result in delays in our development and regulatory filing efforts and significantly increase our costs.
+In addition, the loss, corruption or unauthorized disclosure or misuse of our trade secrets, personal data or other confidential and/or proprietary or sensitive information could compromise the commercial viability of one or more of our programs, which would negatively affect our business.
+Also, the costs to us to investigate, mitigate and remediate cybersecurity incidents or compromises and comply with applicable legal obligations, including breach notification obligations to individuals, regulators, partners and others, could be significant and our reputation could be materially damaged.
+We could also be exposed to litigation or regulatory investigations or actions by state and federal governmental authorities and non-U.S. authorities, including fines, penalties, and other legal and financial exposure and liabilities.